nickslept/RPC-Node-Latency-Tool/README.md

 | `name` | The provider's name, used in run metadata and chart labels. |
 | `url_template` | The provider's WebSocket endpoint.
 API keys are added via the `.env` file (QuickNode also has a unique subdomain in addition to an API key). `url_template` may change in the future; double check your dashboard. |

 > Note: Node providers can be added and removed.
-If you choose to add more than the five default providers, you must also add colors to the `_PROVIDER_PALETTE` and `_PLACEMENT_PALETTE` variables in `src/analysis/charts.py` so every provider (and speed ranking) gets its own color.
+If you choose to add more than the five default providers, you must also add colors to the `_PROVIDER_PALETTE` and `_PLACEMENT_PALETTE` variables in `src/analysis/charts.py` so every provider (and speed rank) gets its own color.

 ## Usage